2018 SCHOLARSHIP RECIPIENTS

 MIREYA LOPEZ ZAVALA

 “My father has been a farm worker since he was 18 years old.
 He had to support a family of five members working in the field while we were in Mexico.
 Although my parents have not been physically with me all the time, they have supported and motivated me.
 I have been working in the fields, in restaurants, and other places of work to save for college.
 That way I could help my father with my school because he is the only one who works and supports the family.
-This scholarship will help to continue my education and realize my dreams. ” Mireya will attend Reedley Community College and major in Natural Resources, Agriculture.
+This scholarship will help me to continue my education and realize my dreams. ” Mireya will attend Reedley Community College and major in Natural Resources in Agriculture.